hyperledger/caliper/docs/source/concepts/logging-control.md

   <strong>Note:</strong>
   <ol>
     <li>
     Enabling this format is easier from a configuration file.
-See the <a href="https://hyperledger.github.io/caliper/v0.6.0/reference/logging/#tips--tricks">Tips & Tricks</a> section.
+See the <a href="#tips-tricks">Tips & Tricks</a> section.
     </li>
     <li>
     Setting <code>space</code> to a non-zero number will effectively format the JSON output with indentations on multiple lines.
 This could “spam” the console a bit (not a problem for log files, unless you care about the extra newlines).